Stephen R Hodder MBE

-Stephen has written and lectured widely, has been a visiting examiner at a number of schools of architecture and visiting Professor at the Birmingham School of Architecture.
-He is currently visiting Professor at the Belfast School of Architecture.
+Stephen has written and lectured widely, has been a visiting examiner at a number of schools of architecture and visiting Professor at the Birmingham School of Architecture and the Belfast School of Architecture.

 He is currently external examiner at ‘Ion Mincu’ University of Architecture and Urbanism, Bucharest, University of Portsmouth School of Architecture and visiting Professor at the University of Salford, School of the Built Environment.

-He regularly acts as an assessor for architectural competitions and awards.
-He sits on the Design Review Panel for Places Matter! and formerly for CABE.
+He regularly acts as an assessor for architectural competitions and awards and sits on the Design Review Panel for Places Matter! and formerly for CABE.